-The 17th century poet Ben Jonson is buried in an unusual position in the grounds of Westminster Abbey.
+The 17th century poet Ben Jonson is buried in an upright position in Poet’s Corner, Westminster Abbey.
 Jonson had told the church Dean prior to his death “two feet by two is all I want” and that’s exactly the grave he got!
-The poet is buried in an upright position in Poet’s Corner, which is where Geoffrey Chaucer and Rudyard Kipling were also laid to rest.
+Poet’s Corner is where Geoffrey Chaucer and Rudyard Kipling were also laid to rest.

 St Mary le Strand, Westminster

 Wander down the eastern end of the Strand and you’ll find a beautiful Baroque-style church sitting bang in the middle of the road.
 When the early 18th century church was first built, only a few horses and carts would pass it in both directions.
 Today, the roads either side are very busy with cars heading towards Westminster to the west and the City of London to the east.